Here is a wonderful description of the workshop as >> pdf.

 NOTES ON THE EVENT

-Our events are about learning and exploring together as a group, promoting shared processes and personal development.
-Participants should generally be open to working with other participants in the exercises, regardless of their gender or appearance, etc., but exceptions can always be discussed.
-However, exceptions can always be discussed as we want to create a safer and bolder space where all participants feel as included as possible, but not entitled.
-Where people are generous with each other, but not complacent.
-In which preconceptions are reconsidered and deconstructed while respecting gut feelings.
+Our events are about learning and exploring together as a group, fostering shared processes, and supporting personal development.
+Participants should generally be open to collaborating with others during the exercises, regardless of their gender, appearance, etc. Exceptions can always be discussed, however, as we aim to create a safer and more courageous space where all participants feel as included as possible, but not entitled.
+A space where we treat one another with generosity, but do not pander.
+A space where preconceptions are reexamined and deconstructed, while at the same time we honor our gut feelings.

-Gender identity, sexual or amorous orientation as well as sexual preferences, age or membership of marginalized groups such as BBIPoC, migration background, refugee experience, LGBTQIA+, people with disabilities, etc. are not criteria for the registration and selection of participants.
+Gender identity, sexual or romantic orientation, sexual preferences, age, or membership in marginalized groups such as BBIPoC, those with a migration background, refugees, LGBTQIA+, people with disabilities, etc., are not criteria for registration or participant selection.

-We do our best to meet different needs, but our resources are limited.
-If in doubt, please contact us!
+We do our best to accommodate different needs, but our resources are limited.
+If you have any questions, please feel free to contact us!

-The IKSK workshop room is wheelchair accessible, but the showers and toilets in the room are only accessible via a few steps.
+While the IKSK workshop room is wheelchair accessible, the showers and restrooms in the room are only accessible via a few steps.
 However, the outdoor area of the Holzmarkt has appropriate facilities.

-We support and encourage people to respect not only the boundaries of others, but also their own boundaries.
+We encourage everyone to respect not only the boundaries of others but also their own.
 Participation in the course content is at your own risk.

-The workshop languages are English and German - depending on the needs of the participants, we will translate exercises and arrange groups so that everyone can interact in the language they can/want to speak.
+The workshop will be conducted in English and German—depending on the participants’ needs, we will translate exercises and organize groups so that everyone can communicate in the language they are able or willing to speak.

 Hate speech will not be tolerated.

-We reserve the right to exclude participants whose behavior is hurtful or too problematic from the workshop without giving a reason - although we will probably try to explain our decision.
-The workshop fees will then be refunded in full.
-Further claims are excluded.
+We reserve the right to exclude participants whose behavior is offensive or problematic from the workshop without providing a reason—although we will likely try to explain our decision.
+Workshop fees will then be refunded in full.
+No further claims will be accepted.

 CANCELLATION POLICY

-Cancellations are free of charge up to eight weeks before the start of the course.
-Up to four weeks before the start of the course, a cancellation fee of 20% of the course fee is payable, and up to two weeks before the start of the course, a cancellation fee of 50% is payable.
-Later cancellations and refunds of participant fees are not possible.
-However, participants can find replacement participants to take the places they have booked.
-There are no special regulations for non-participation due to illness.
-We refer you to ticket insurance options—google "ticket insurance," "Ergo," "Hanse-Merkur," or similar.
+Cancellations are free of charge up to eight weeks before the course begins; a cancellation fee of 20% of the course fee applies up to four weeks before the course begins, and a cancellation fee of 50% applies up to two weeks before the course begins.
+Later cancellations and refunds of course fees are not possible.
+However, participants may find replacement participants to take their reserved spots.
+There are no special provisions for non-attendance due to illness.
+We refer you to ticket insurance options—just Google “ticket insurance,” “Ergo,” “Hanse-Merkur,” or similar terms.
 In general, we strive to find accommodating solutions in such cases.
-If necessary, please contact us with a personal message.
-In the event of cancellation by the organizers, the course fee will be refunded in full.
+Please contact us via a personal message if necessary.
+In the event of cancellation by the organizers, the full course fee will be refunded.
 Further claims are excluded.